Love What You Do!

 When someone feels like they’re “just” anything, they may feel inferior to those with different roles, experience levels, or education.
 Removing that word has been tremendously helpful because it brings us back to who we truly are: people helping people.

-While Edgewood has many positions as an organization, each job makes the communities what they are.
+While Edgewood has many positions as an organization, each job makes the community what they are.
 If it weren’t for the CEO, there wouldn’t be housekeepers.
 There wouldn’t be residents if it weren’t for the maintenance staff.
 Every hand within Edgewood washes the other.
 Jennifer is also a big proponent of asking staff how they’re doing with a genuine interest in their well-being to ensure that all those hands work together for the greater good.

 Taking the Time